masoncfrancis/masons-guides/nyc/airport.md

 To get to Newark from Manhattan, you'll need to get on a NJ Transit Northeast Corridor or North Jersey Coast Line train at New York Penn Station.
 You can take the subway directly to this station.
 You need to make sure you buy a ticket specifically for going to the airport.
 If you have trouble with the ticket machines, you can go up to a ticket booth and ask for a ticket to the airport, and they'll help you out.
+Just like travelling to Manhattan from Newark, your fare should be $8.25 and covers both your NJ Transit train trip and your ride on the AirTrain.

 Make sure to get off the NJ Transit train at the Newark Liberty International Airport station.
 There you'll go upstairs and cross the bridge into the AirTrain Station.
 The AirTrain can take you to whatever terminal you need, so make